autoplot/documentation/javadoc/org/das2/qds/MutablePropertyDataSet.md

-# org.das2.qds.MutablePropertyDataSetSome QDataSets allow their properties to be changed.
-Note scripts should
+# org.das2.qds.MutablePropertyDataSet

- never assume a dataset is mutable, and should call the putProperty method instead, which will make a copy if necessary.
+Some QDataSets allow their properties to be changed.
+Note scripts should never assume a dataset is mutable, and should call the putProperty method instead, which will make a copy if necessary.
 Note the terms mutable, writable, and modifiable are all used in this documentation and interchangeable.

 ***
 <a name="isImmutable"></a>
 # isImmutable